 For all Dean McArthur’s global experience, John often cited that high school job at his hometown sawmill as the pivotal opportunity of his career.
 A native of Western Canada, John earned a Bachelor of Commerce in Forestry from the University of British Columbia, his Doctorate from the Harvard Business School, and a number of honorary doctorates.

-Dean McArthur shaped Venly’s mission to help local businesses grow, create jobs, and strengthen each community Venly serves.
-He found meaning through Venly’s community commerce innovations by inventing with people he loved.
+Dean McArthur shaped the pilot program for the Peake Fellowship and Venly's mission to help local businesses grow, create jobs, and strengthen each community served.
+He found meaning through community commerce innovations by inventing with people he loved.
 The feeling was definitely mutual, and John’s culture-setting role makes a difference every day.